Rent (musical): Concept and genesis

 In 1988, playwright Billy Aronson wanted to create "a musical based on Puccini's La Bohème, in which the luscious splendor of Puccini's world would be replaced with the coarseness and noise of modern New York."
 In 1989, Jonathan Larson, a 29-year-old composer, began collaborating with Aronson on this project, and the two composed together "Santa Fe", "Rent", and "I Should Tell You".
-Larson suggested setting the play "in the East Village neighborhood of Manhattan.
+Larson suggested setting the play "in the East Village neighborhood of Manhattan."
 He suggested making "Rent" the title; Aronson agreed.
 In 1991, he asked Aronson if he could use Aronson's original concept and make Rent his own.
 Larson had ambitious expectations for Rent; his ultimate dream was to write a rock opera "to bring musical theater to the MTV generation".
 Aronson and Larson made an agreement that if the show went to Broadway, Aronson would share in the proceeds and be given credit for "original concept & additional lyrics".

 Jonathan Larson focused on composing Rent in the early 1990s, waiting tables at the Moondance Diner to support himself.
 Over the course of years, Larson wrote hundreds of songs and made many drastic changes to the show, which in its final incarnation contained 42 songs.
 In the fall of 1992, Larson approached James Nicola, artistic director of New York Theatre Workshop, with a tape and copy of Rents script.

-In the 1992 script, the homeless characters were named Rudy, Dogman, Mrs. Chance, and later, were joined by politician-turned-homeless Otam Desnofla.
-They were also given significantly more material.
-Some of their characteristics remained in the final version of the show, such as the former Mrs. Chance becoming the "Seasons of Love" soloist.

-The early 1993 version of Rent also featured songs that were dropped before subsequent revisions, including:
+When Rent had its first staged reading at New York Theatre Workshop in March 1993, it became evident that, despite its very promising material and moving musical numbers, many structural problems needed to be addressed, including its cumbersome length and overly complex plot.